awsdocs/amazon-cloudfront-developer-guide/doc_source/Invalidation.md

 1. Choose **Create Invalidation**\.

 1. For the files that you want to invalidate, enter one invalidation path per line\.
-For information about specifying invalidation paths, see [Specifying the Files to Invalidate](#invalidation-specifying-objects)\.
+For information about specifying invalidation paths, see [Specifying the files to invalidate](#invalidation-specifying-objects)\.
 **Important**
 Specify file paths carefully\.
 You can’t cancel an invalidation request after you start it\.

 1. Choose **Invalidate**\.

-### Copying, Editing, and Rerunning an Existing Invalidation<a name="invalidating-objects-copy-console"></a>
+### Copying, editing, and rerunning an existing invalidation<a name="invalidating-objects-copy-console"></a>

 You can copy an invalidation that you created previously, update the list of invalidation paths, and run the updated invalidation\.
 You cannot copy an existing invalidation, update the invalidation paths, and then save the updated invalidation without running it\.

 **Important**
 If you copy an invalidation that is still in progress, update the list of invalidation paths, and then run the updated invalidation, CloudFront will not stop or delete the invalidation that you copied\.
 If any invalidation paths appear in the original and in the copy, CloudFront will try to invalidate the files twice, and both invalidations will count against your maximum number of free invalidations for the month\.
 If you’ve already reached the maximum number of free invalidations, you'll be charged for both invalidations of each file\.
-For more information, see [Concurrent Invalidation Request Maximum](#InvalidationLimits)\.<a name="invalidating-objects-copy-console-procedure"></a>
+For more information, see [Concurrent invalidation request maximum](#InvalidationLimits)\.<a name="invalidating-objects-copy-console-procedure"></a>

 **To copy, edit, and rerun an existing invalidation**